zship/amd-cli/doc/amd.1.md

 * amd-check(1):
   Run a linter-style check for broken dependencies

+* amd-circulars(1):
+  Find and group circular dependencies

-* amd-deplist(1):
+* amd-deps(1):
-  Print an AMD module's dependencies as-declared
+  Print an AMD module's dependencies

+* amd-graph(1):
+  Print a linearized dependency graph stemming from one or more <module>s

+* amd-help(1):
+  Open the manpage for an `amd` command.
+This is a fallback in case of
+  $MANPATH, manpath.config, or npm manpage install issues.

 * amd-normalize(1):
   Print the canonical AMD module name for a given relative AMD module name or